 It’s impossible to know where to go if you don’t know where you come from, right?

-After all, tracking your macros and making sure you’re getting your body exactly what it needs never hurt no one – learn a few things about that over here.
+After all, tracking your keto diet macros and making sure you’re getting your body exactly what it needs never hurt anyone – learn a few things about that over here.

-If you have tried a Keto Diet before, we’d love to hear your thoughts by commenting below!
+Now that you know what’s the keto diet, will you give it a try?
+If you have tried a Keto Diet before, we’d love to hear your thoughts on keto weight loss by commenting below!